RationAI/xopat/modules/webgl/README.md

 ### Reading from channels
 The shader can specify data references for rendering from nD data sources.
 You can spacify the chanel to be read, note that this option is ignored if the shader _reads all channels instead of a subset_.
-Reading from all channels is discouraged; the shader should specify the number (up to 4) of channels being read instead and let the user specify the channels themselves.
+Reading from all channels is discouraged; the shader should specify the number of channels being read instead and let the user specify the channels themselves.
 Note that better is reading one channel from multiple sources for flexibility.
 You can set
- - ``use_channel`` to specify global rule to apply on all unspecified channel readings
  - ``use_channel[X]`` for specific index X in `dataReferences` (e.g. for second element, set `use_channel1` to override)

 ### webGLWrapper.js
-The main file, deifition of `WebGLModule` class, handles all the visualiser-specific functionality, uses GlContextFactory to obtain an instance (GlContext) that renders the data.
+The main file, definition of `WebGLModule` class, handles all the visualiser-specific functionality, uses GlContextFactory to obtain an instance (GlContext) that renders the data.

 ### webGLContext.js
 Includes GlContextFactory definition and its default subclass that implements `getContext()` and returns either `WebGL20` or `WebGL10` that behave as a `State` pattern, providing either WebGL 2.0 (if supported) or WebGL 1.0 (fallback) functionality respectively.